andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 short_sum: This is it, don't get scared now
 summary:

 <h4 class="article-subheader">Nothin' To Say</h4>
-One most beautiful aspects of art in my opinion is that it's subjective.
-There's no right way to create,    , or appreciate it.
+Art is by its very nature a subjective human pursuit.
+There's no one way, no right way, no wrong way to create, consume, or appreciate it.
 Every person brings their life experience & perspective to their interpretation.

-John Prine is one the the greatest American songwriters and I will challenge anyone to a duel who opines otherwise.

-John Prine recorded thousands of lines of recorded lyrical poetry and certainly wrote tens of thousands more.

-In the midst of every one of these lines there's one that drives a stake deep into the soul of my being.
+In 1971's *Angel From Montgomery*, American mail carryer and occasional writer of profound poetry croons,

 *How the hell can a person
 Go to work in the morning
 Then come home in the evening
 And have nothing to say?*

-As a poet this is a perfectly reasonable question.
+This is a perfectly reasonable question.

-As an introverted adolescent whose parents might ask him,

-"What did you learn in school today?"

-It's a *feeling*.

-A feeling that puts you in an exact time and place that your brain is incapable of forgetting.
-You faked the answer hundreds of times but for whatever reason any time you think of the question you can remember the exact stretch of pavement above which the question was proffered.

-And the reason that I went to (school) in the morning then came home in the evening and had nothing to say is that I just wanted to be alone.
-I didn't want to talk to anyone.

-I'm fully aware that Uncle John is singing about a failed marriage, but I think this ties into the reason we crave art.
-Art is what makes us human.
-It's an opinion.
-It's a disagreement.
-It's a guy holding onto the microphone too long at a Q&A.

-A bleh_____ will always __________ weigh bleh or something

-That's science.
-And I love science.
-It's what got me through my adolescence.
-The surety.
-The answers.
-The black & white.
-It's what helped make the world make sense to me.
-If I was unsure of myself I could at least be sure of the principles that _____ built upon the __ that__ built yadda yadda

-I

-You actually realize what catharsis means.
-You grab the grief with both hands and knead it like dough.
-You sit with it.
-Your use your introversion to your advantage.
-You realize you are a master contemplator.
-You're comfortable being alone.
-You can sit with your thoughts.
-You can wrestle with your thoughts.
-You embrace the pain.
-You walk through it instead of around it.

-You realize that you have just as much to say as anyone else.
-You realize that you do have something to say.
-The words come gushing out.
-What the hell is our word count now?
-Are you still reading this?

-You gain enough confidence where self deprecation is funny and endearing insread of worrying and tragic.
-You realize you have a super power.
-You also acknowledge much of that power comes from all the seen and unseen advantages that come from growing up as a white male in an upper middle class stable family in the heartland of America.
-You wish everyone could be afforded the same opportunity.

-Do you do anything

-Does he spend his time writing nonsense instead of helping the less fortunate?

-Yes

-Does he feel guilty about it?

-Yes

-If he says right here on his website that he will help the less fortunate

-It sticks with me every time I hear it because I was that person.
-Substitute school for work and I was that person that had nothing to say.

-The first time I watched the piece, during what I felt was the most powerful section of the performance, I made an immediate connection to Woody Guthrie's *This Land Is Your Land*.
-I asked Mark if that was his intention and he said he had never even considered it.

-<h4 class="article-subheader">It's Art, Get It?</h4>
+But as a young man I would come home from school every day and have nothing to say.
+I spent hundreds of excruciating car rides dreading the inevitable "what did you learn in school today?"
+The thing is I learned plenty in school.
+I just wanted to be alone.

+But as I've matured and grown I've come to realize there's nothing wrong with that.
+There's nothing to be ashamed of.
+I can be comfortable with *who I am*.
+And if you're comfortable with who you are you can deal with uncomfortable situations.
+You can fly towards Mount Awkward instead of around it.

+So why in the hell am I telling you this?

+Because there's absolutely no way that John Prine, when writing about the failing marriage of a middle aged woman, thought about how the journey of a 35 year man would color his interpretation of the song.
+Because every single person who enjoys art brings their own life story to it.

 The most wonderful part of Mark's piece is the fact that there's no message.
 There's no agenda.
 He presents the world the way he sees it and allows the audience to come to their own conclusion.

 At least that's my conclusion.

-<h4 class="article-subheader">Prepared</h4>
-Rehearsals have worn me down and I'm ready for the real thing.
-I've got my system down, I've got my spreadsheets printed.
-I'm prepared. calm. confident.

-The night before our first performance I sleep like a damn baby.
-When I arise I find a ladybug on my pillow - that's gotta be good luck right?
-But then again, maybe I
-<a href="https://dancespirit.com/history-of-merde/" target="_blank" rel="noopener no referrer">don't want good luck</a>?
-I'm not really sure what to make of dancer superstitions.
-Best not leave anything to chance.
+It's such a unique and captivating piece that every single audience member walks away from the performance with a different perspective.
+The first time I watched a recording of the piece I made an immediate connection to what I considered the most powerful section of the performance, and Woody Guthrie's *This Land Is Your Land*.
+But that's just the Oklahoma in me.
+And I'm sure every single person at the Nasher made a connection to the piece that felt just at powerful and profound to them.

 <h4 class="article-subheader">Dress Rehearsal</h4>
 The day before our first performances we mosey over to the Nasher for a full